rob-murray/five-star/README.md

 ## Usage

-There are two components required, the thing being rated and how it is rated.
-You must implement your own rating class and provide the classes to the item being rated.
+There are two components required, the thing being rated and how it is rated - the thing you want rated is defined as being rateable and you can have one or more "raters" to give it a rating.
+You must implement your these raters and provide the classes to the item being rated, this library takes care of the rest.

 * `Rateable` - This is the object that can be rated based on
 * `Rater` - A class that knows how to give a rating to the object being rated